Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 We're already wondering whether Trump will concede.

-So at CBS, they have an over.
+So at CBS, they have it over.

-Clinton 47, Trump 43 on election eve.
+Now, the ABC tracking poll, Clinton 47, Trump 43 on election eve.

-Clinton maintains a narrow four point advantage over Trump in the Washington Post ABC News tracking poll.
+Clinton maintains a narrow four-point advantage over Trump in the Washington Post-ABC News tracking poll.

 47% support Clinton, 43% support Trump.